tlswg/tls13-spec/draft-ietf-tls-tls13.md

 (*) indicates changes to the wire protocol which may require implementations
     to update.

+draft-18

+- Fix signature_algorithms entry in extensions table.

+- Restate rule from RFC 6066 that you can't resume unless SNI is the same.

 draft-17

 - Remove the 0-RTT Finished, resumption_context, and replace with a